dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

 Note: the folder name is robot-framework but the ros package name is dasc_robot.
 Hence the above command.

-The cuurent code makes the rover go to a location (x=1,y=0) from wherever it is.
+The current code makes the rover go to a location (x=1,y=0) from wherever it is.
 The only thing you need to modify is the `main()` function according to your application.
 Hence, I will go over it below:

 ```
 int main(int argc, char* argv[]) {